The Benefits of Neutering Dogs

 - Spaying a dog can help to calm her, making it less likely that she'll fight with other female dogs.
 She may also become more affectionate and content within the family home.

-- Just like the male Cocker, she'll be less likely to display dominant behaviors and she'll no longer be interested in wandering off to look for a mate.
+- Just like the male Cocker, she'll be less likely to display dominant behaviours and she'll no longer be interested in wandering off to look for a mate.

 - She may also be less interested in being territorial or scent marking her territory.